What is Upper Cervical Chiropractic?

 How long until I’ll feel better?

 Some patients experience almost instant relief.
 Others discover it can take many weeks or months.

 Many factors can affect the healing process.
-How long you have had your problem?
+How long have you had your problem?
 Are you keeping your appointments?
-Are you getting the proper rest, exercise and nutrition?
+Are you getting the proper rest, exercise, and nutrition?
 Do you smoke?
 Are you in otherwise good condition?

 Within a short period of time, most patients sense enough progress to fully carry out their doctor’s recommendations.